| Citation: |

 Abstract

-To address the urgent demand for sub-100-nm overlay accuracy in wafer bonding for three-dimensional integration, this study systematically investigates and proposes an extended overlay assessment model that integrates physical mechanisms with data-driven approaches, along with a methodology for analyzing its correlation with process parameters.
-Conventional rigid-body transformation models fail to effectively characterize systematic deformations induced by crystalline anisotropy and process stresses.
-To overcome this limitation, this paper constructs an extended overlay model based on Zernike polynomials.
-By incorporating systematic deformation terms with clear physical significance, the model achieves precise description of non-uniform wafer deformation.
-Furthermore, an innovative Zernike term selection strategy is proposed, which combines physics-guided pre-screening with stepwise regression optimized by the Akaike Information Criterion (AIC).
-This strategy effectively resolves issues of model overfitting and underfitting, significantly enhancing the model's generalizability and interpretability while maintaining accuracy.
-Experimental validation using Patterned Wafer Geometry (PWG) data demonstrates that the proposed model achieves a goodness-of-fit R2 greater than 0.70 for both the net deformation introduced by the bonding process and the lithography-compensable component, showcasing excellent deformation decomposition capability.
-Further correlation analysis based on multiple sets of process experimental data quantitatively reveals strong correlations (|r| > 0.85) between key process parameters, such as the peak bonding head force, and specific Zernike deformation modes.
-This provides direct evidence for actively suppressing detrimental deformations through process optimization.
-This research establishes a complete technical framework encompassing theory, algorithm, experimental verification, and process traceability, laying a crucial theoretical and technical foundation for mechanism diagnosis, predictive compensation, and closed-loop control in high-precision wafer bonding. -
+To address the demand for sub-100-nm overlay accuracy in wafer bonding for 3D integration, this study proposes an extended overlay assessment model integrating physical mechanisms and data-driven approaches, along with a correlation analysis methodology with process parameters.
+Rigid-body models inadequately characterize systematic deformations from crystalline anisotropy and process stresses.
+To overcome this, we construct an extended overlay model based on Zernike polynomials, incorporating physically meaningful terms for precise description of non-uniform wafer deformation.
+An innovative Zernike term selection strategy combining physics-guided pre-screening and AIC-optimized stepwise regression resolves overfitting/underfitting, enhancing generalizability and interpretability.
+Validation using Patterned Wafer Geometry (PWG) data shows the model achieves R² > 0.70 for both net bonding deformation and lithography-compensable components, demonstrating excellent deformation decomposition.
+Correlation analysis of multiple process experiments reveals strong correlations (|r| > 0.85) between key process parameters (e.g., peak bonding head force) and specific Zernike modes, providing evidence for suppressing detrimental deformations via process optimization.
+This research establishes a complete framework from theory to experimental verification and process traceability, laying a foundation for mechanism diagnosis, predictive compensation, and closed-loop control in high-precision wafer bonding. -

 References

 [1] Panigrahi A K, Bonam S, Ghosh T, et al. Low temperature, low pressure CMOS compatible Cu-Cu thermo-compression bonding with Ti passivation for 3D IC integration.
-2015 IEEE 65th Electronic Components and Technology Conference (ECTC), 2015: 2205[2] Mitsuishi H, Mori H, Maeda H, et al. 50 nm overlay accuracy for wafer-to-wafer bonding by high-precision alignment technologies.
-2023 IEEE 73rd Electronic Components and Technology Conference (ECTC), 2023: 1664[3] Rebhan B, Bernauer M, Wagenleitner T, et al. 200 nm Wafer-to-wafer overlay accuracy in wafer level Cu/SiO2 hybrid bonding for BSI CIS.
-2015 IEEE 17th Electronics Packaging and Technology Conference (EPTC), 2015: 1[4] McNally P J. B-Spline X-Ray Diffraction Imaging techniques for die warpage and stress monitoring inside fully encapsulated packaged chips.
-2015 16th International Conference on Thermal, Mechanical and Multi-Physics Simulation and Experiments in Microelectronics and Microsystems, 2015: 1[5] van Dijk L, Mileham J, Malakhovsky I, et al. Wafer-shape based in-plane distortion predictions using Superfast 4G metrology.
-Metrol Insp Process Control Microlithogr XXXI, 2017, 10145: 101452L doi: 10.1117/12.2257475[6] Das H, Sunkari S, Justice J, et al. (invited) detection of dislocations using X-ray diffraction imaging (topography) KOH etching and their evolution after epitaxial growth in 4H-SiC.
+2015 IEEE 65th Electronic Components and Technology Conference (ECTC), 2015: 2205 doi: 10.1109/ECTC.2015.7159909[2] Mitsuishi H, Mori H, Maeda H, et al. 50 nm overlay accuracy for wafer-to-wafer bonding by high-precision alignment technologies.
+2023 IEEE 73rd Electronic Components and Technology Conference (ECTC), 2023: 1664 doi: 10.1109/ECTC51909.2023.00283[3] Rebhan B, Bernauer M, Wagenleitner T, et al. 200 nm Wafer-to-wafer overlay accuracy in wafer level Cu/SiO2 hybrid bonding for BSI CIS.
+2015 IEEE 17th Electronics Packaging and Technology Conference (EPTC), 2015: 1 doi: 10.1109/EPTC.2015.7412403[4] McNally P J. B-Spline X-Ray Diffraction Imaging techniques for die warpage and stress monitoring inside fully encapsulated packaged chips.
+2015 16th International Conference on Thermal, Mechanical and Multi-Physics Simulation and Experiments in Microelectronics and Microsystems, 2015: 1 doi: 10.1109/EuroSimE.2015.7103166[5] van Dijk L, Mileham J, Malakhovsky I, et al. Wafer-shape based in-plane distortion predictions using Superfast 4G metrology.
+Metrol Insp Process Control Microlithogr XXXI, 2017, 10145: 101452L doi: 10.1117/12.2257475[6] Das H, Sunkari S, Justice J, et al. Detection of dislocations using X-ray diffraction imaging (topography) KOH etching and their evolution after epitaxial growth in 4H-SiC.
 ECS Trans, 2021, 104(7): 141 doi: 10.1149/ma2021-02341005mtgabs[7] Savchuk O, Volinsky A A. Nonparametric estimation of SiC film residual stress from the wafer surface profile.
-Measurement, 2021, 177: 109238 doi: 10.1016/j.measurement.2021.109238[8] Dedkova A A, Florinsky I V, Djuzhev N A. Approaches to determining curvature of wafers by their topography. Успехи Физических Наук, 2022, 192(7): 754 doi: 10.3367/ufnr.2021.10.039076[9] Chen X W, Yue W V. Residual stress concentration due to nano-scaled particulate contamination at direct bonding interface with localized material inhomogeneity.
+Measurement, 2021, 177: 109238 doi: 10.1016/j.measurement.2021.109238[8] Dedkova A A, Florinsky I V, Djuzhev N A. Approaches to determining curvature of wafers by their topography.
+Phys Usp, 2022, 65: 706 doi: 10.3367/ufnr.2021.10.039076[9] Chen X W, Yue W V. Residual stress concentration due to nano-scaled particulate contamination at direct bonding interface with localized material inhomogeneity.
 J Elast, 2024, 156(4): 1121 doi: 10.1007/s10659-024-10089-2[10] Tseng M L, Gorji N E. Metrology of warpage in silicon wafers using X-ray diffraction mapping.
-IEEE Trans Compon, Packag Manuf Technol, 2025, 15(7): 1523 doi: 10.1109/TCPMT.2025.3557270[11] ZHANG Xiao-dong, HAN Zhi-guo, ZHAO Lin, et al. Optimized characterization model of curvature radius-stress for wafer thin films.
+IEEE Trans Compon, Packag Manuf Technol, 2025, 15(7): 1523 doi: 10.1109/TCPMT.2025.3557270[11] Zhang X D, Han Z G, Zhao L, et al. Optimized characterization model of curvature radius-stress for wafer thin films.
 Acta Opt Sin, 2025, 45(16): 1612001 doi: 10.3788/AOS250950[12] Ju J, Kim M, Lee J, et al. Application of overlay modeling and control with Zernike polynomials in an HVM environment.
 Metrol Insp Process Control Microlithogr XXX, 2016, 9778: 977825 doi: 10.1117/12.2219739[13] Zhang L B, Feng Y B, Song Z, et al. Zernike model for overlay control and tool monitor for lithography and etch process.
 J Vac Sci Technol B, 2022, 40(6): 062604 doi: 10.1116/6.0002239[14] Duclaux B, Boustheen A, Pastol A, et al. Overcoming challenges raised by wafer load grid overlay fingerprints and correction per exposure management.
-Metrology, Inspection, and Process Control XXXIX, 2025: 110[15] Ohri A, Taylor T L, Temchenko V, et al. Zernike-based photolithography track modules matching for wafer CDU.
-Metrology, Inspection, and Process Control XXXIX, 2025: 37 -
+Metrology, Inspection, and Process Control XXXIX, 2025: 110 doi: 10.1117/12.3050691[15] Ohri A, Taylor T L, Temchenko V, et al. Zernike-based photolithography track modules matching for wafer CDU.
+Metrology, Inspection, and Process Control XXXIX, 2025: 37 doi: 10.1117/12.3051932 -

 Proportional views

 Rui Wang is studying for a Ph.D. in Mechanical Engineering in Tsinghua University.
 He received his BS degree in Mechanical Engineering from Tsinghua University in 2019.
-His main research direction is Accuracy Guarantee of Alignment and Bonding technology for Wafer Stacking Equipment.
+His main research direction is Accuracy Guarantee of Alignment and Bonding technology for wafer stacking equipment.

 Sen Lu is an assistant professor at the Department of Mechanical Engineering at Tsinghua University.
 He received his PhD in mechanical engineering from Tsinghua University in 2019.
 His current interests include ultra-precision measurement and control technology as well as 3D IC packaging technology.

 Kaiming Yang is a professor at the Department of Mechanical Engineering at Tsinghua University.
-He received his BS and MS degrees in mechanical engineering from Zhengzhou University in 1995 and 1998, respectively, and his PhD in mechanical manufacturing and automation from Tsinghua University in 2005.
+He received his BS and MS degrees in Mechanical Engineering from Zhengzhou University in 1995 and 1998, respectively, and his PhD in Mechanical Manufacturing and Automation from Tsinghua University in 2005.
 His research areas include ultra-precision motion control, computerized numerical control, and mechatronic equipment control.

 Yu Zhu graduated from the China University of Mining and Technology in 2001 with a doctoral degree.
 From July 2001 to September 2004, he worked as a postdoctoral fellow at Tsinghua University.
 He is the head of the Institute of Mechanical Electronics at the Department of Mechanical Engineering at Tsinghua University and a leader in the field of IC equipment at Tsinghua University.
 His research interests include dynamical system design and analysis theory for ultra-precision systems, displacement measurement and motion control technology for nano-precision systems, and development strategies for IC manufacturing equipment.